 - Autism Diagnostic Observation System - II (An direct clinical testing for behaviors associated with ASD)

-- Leiter International Performance Scale - III / Test of Nonverbal Intelligence - 4 (Non-verbal tests of intellectual capacity)
+- Leiter International Performance Scale - III / Comprehensive Test of Noverbal Intelligence - 2/ Test of Nonverbal Intelligence - 4 (Non-verbal tests of intellectual capacity)

-- Vineland Adaptive Behavior Scales -II (A survey or rating form administered evaluation of current adaptive behavior functioning across nine different areas of functioning)
+- Vineland Adaptive Behavior Scales - 3 (A survey or rating form administered evaluation of current adaptive behavior functioning across nine different areas of functioning)